alexseling/ProjectThree/README.txt

 Group A Requirement - Particle System

-	There is a trail of smoke behind pie and spit projectiles.
+	There is a trail of smoke behind pie projectiles.
-	When projectiles collide a puff of smoke occurs.
+	When pie projectiles hit a wall a puff of smoke occurs.

 	Raymond Heldt
 	Joshua Geschwendt